dietrichlab-cs/dynamic_one-year_mortality_mds/README.md

 - `event_date`: Date of the event (e.g. death, last follow-up)
 - `event`: Event type (e.g. death, alive on last follow-up), 2 = death, 0 = alive
 - `age`: Age of the patient at diagnosis
+- `birthdate`: Date of birth of the patient, this is used to calculate the age at diagnosis if not provided
 - `gender`: Gender of the patient
 - `blasts`: Percentage of blasts in the bone marrow at diagnosis
 - `cyto`: Cytogenetic risk group of the patient at diagnosis according to the IPSS-R (e.g. good, intermediate, poor) coded as 0-very good to 4-very poor
+- `easix`: EASIX score at diagnosis
 Optional:
 - `alloHSCT`: Whether the patient received an allogeneic stem cell transplant, you need to filter them out if not done already

+The final output should be a dataframe with patients not filtered due to any criteria with the following columns:
+- `id`: generic ID column, can be whatever you choose to be a suitable id
+- `cis_id`: ID used to merge diagnosis-based data with longitudinal lab data
+- `age`: Age of a patient at diagnosis
+- `gender`: 0 = male, 1 = female
+- `blasts`: Percentage of blasts in the bone marrow at diagnosis
+- `cyto`: Cytogenetic risk group of the patient at diagnosis according to the IPSS-R (e.g. good, intermediate, poor) coded as 0-very good to 4-very poor
-- `birthdate`: Date of birth of the patient, this is used to calculate the age at diagnosis if not provided
+- `birthdate`: Date of birth of the patient in DMY format (dd.MM.yyyy)
+- `diagnosis_date`: Diagnosis date in DMY format (dd.MM.yyyy)
+- `censoring_date`: Event or censoring date in DMY format (dd.MM.yyyy)
+- `censoring_type`: 0 = alive, 2 = dead (1 was used for lost-to-follow-up for some time but was dropped as it is now handled as 0 = alive with the proper censoring date)
+- `easix`: Raw EASIX score at diagnosis

 #### Adjust the `extract_ts_patient_data.py` script.
 This script extracts the longitudinal data for each patient and transforms it into a standard dataframe format.
 For us this involved scanning through different files.